-After some denying of the problem, the DIFC–LCIA was rebuilt and relaunched in 2015 on a firmer statutory footing (it is now independent from the DIFC’s courts) Since then things have run more to plan.
-In its first full year, DIFC–LCIA ‘version 2.0’ registered 22 new cases.
+After some denying of any problems, the DIFC–LCIA was rebuilt and relaunched in 2015 on a firmer statutory footing (making it independent from the DIFC’s courts) Since then things have run very much to plan.
+In its first full year, the “new” DIFC–LCIA registered 22 new cases.
 In 2017, the centre experienced an impressive uptick in the number of requests for arbitration, registering 58 new cases and administering a total of 80.
 In previous years, the centre had managed just 48 cases in total.
 Word on the ground is that the DIFC-LCIA is very much flavour of the month, and several Dubai government bodies have transferred their allegiance to it, away from other providers.

 How does it work?

-If there is this DIFC court open Dubai, why does anyone need arbitration?
+Wait... if this DIFC court is open Dubai, why does anyone need arbitration?

 What explains the uptick?

 In October 2016, the DIFC–LCIA announced revised rules.
-The new rules provide for emergency arbitration; multiparty disputes; and make it possible to sanction counsel for poor conduct.
+The new rules provide for emergency arbitration and multiparty disputes, and make it possible to sanction counsel for poor conduct.
 They echo similar changes made by its parent organisation the LCIA.

 What’s the link between the LCIA and the DIFC–LCIA?